reactjs/react-rails/README.md

 #### Things to remember

-If you replace `JSXTransformer.js`, you have to restart your rails instance, because the jsx compiler context is cached.
+If you replace `JSXTransformer.js` in production environment, you have to restart your rails instance, because the jsx compiler context is cached.

 Name of the `JSXTransformer.js` file *is case-sensitive*.